-Now that you know about the different types of customer feedback forms and what they’re used for, let’s see how you can actually put these surveys in front of your customers.
+Now that you know about the different types of customer feedback forms and what they’re used for, let’s see how you can actually submit these surveys to your customers.

 Generally, you can either display them on your website or send them to your customers via email.
-We’re going to show you how to perform both tactics.
+We’re going to show you how to do both.

 Display a customer feedback form on your website

 Popups and slide-ins are a great, non-intrusive way to invite customers to participate in a survey.
-All you need is to decide which user action should trigger the survey to pop up.
+You just need to decide which user behavior should trigger the survey popup.